 The first landings

-Visiting Gallipoli today, you can still walk along the trenches, go into the bunkers and find bullets, cartridge cases and fragments of rum jar along the front where the allied troops were held by the Turks for eight more months.
-Click here for more information about what Gallipoli looks like today.
+Visiting Gallipoli today, you can still walk along the trenches, go into the bunkers and find bullets, cartridge cases and fragments of rum jar along the front where the Allied troops were held by the Turks for eight more months.
 Although there were pushes and battles, the trench lines barely moved.
 Meanwhile during the heat of summer, disease and dysentery set in, debilitating the downhearted soldiers.
-In November, an unexpected storm flooded the trenches, followed by a blizzard; 200 died and 15,000 were injured.
+In November 1915, an unexpected storm flooded the trenches, followed by a blizzard; 200 died and 15,000 were injured.

 The breakout and Suvla landings

-In October, General Sir Ian Hamilton was relieved of his post and General Sir Charles Monro took over, with the brief to draw the Campaign to a close.
-The evacuation was perhaps the most successful element of the whole Gallipoli Campaign: the whole allied force – 150,000 men – was withdrawn under the noses of the Turks.
-Many of the troops returned to the military bases in Egypt and were then sent to Salonika and the Middle Eastern campaigns.
+In October 1915, General Sir Ian Hamilton was relieved of his post and General Sir Charles Monro took over, with the brief to draw the Campaign to a close.
+The evacuation was perhaps the most successful element of the Gallipoli Campaign; the whole Allied force of 150,000 men was withdrawn under the noses of the Turks and completed in early January, 1916.
+Many of the troops returned to military bases in Egypt and were then sent to Salonika and the Middle Eastern campaigns.

 The legacy of Gallipoli